fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Connector.md

 The 12 APIs are the most important APIs frequently used.
 Users can check _taos.h_ file for more API information.

-**Note**: The connection to a TDengine server is not multi-thread safe.
+**Note**: The connection to a DThouse server is not multi-thread safe.
 So a connection can only be used by one thread.

 ### C/C++ parameter binding API

-TDengine also provides parameter binding APIs, like MySQL, only question mark `?` can be used to represent a parameter in these APIs.
+DThouse also provides parameter binding APIs, like MySQL, only question mark `?` can be used to represent a parameter in these APIs.

 - `TAOS_STMT* taos_stmt_init(TAOS *taos)`